cgcalogero/CarolineCalogero/README.md

-this file contains HTML with embedded CSS for a personal reusme page
+this file contains HTML with embedded CSS for a personal resume page